emmajanedrews/base-template/_posts/2017-10-04-a-fall-market-update-for-san-diego-real-estate.md

 * The average sale price is $775,000 for single-family detached homes, up 9% from this time last year.
 * The median sale price for single-family detached homes is $610,000, an 8% increase from August 2016.
-* The average days on market are down 9% from last year. {% include pullquote.html %}
+* The average days on market is down 9% from last year. {% include pullquote.html %}
 * The average sale price for condos and townhomes is up 7% from last year and 5% from last month.
 * The median sale price for a condo or townhome is $400,000, a 6% increase from last year.